This week's author is the Rev. Tamara Moreland, Northwest Central Regional Minister for the Connecticut Conference, UCC.

 To be added to the prayer list, please send an email to Drew Page at: email@example.com.

 The Congregational Church of Plainville, UCC

 Paul F Goodman - IN

-Tamara Moreland serves churches in the northern part of the historic Connecticut Conference ranging from the New York state line to the Connecticut River.
-A graduate of Yale Divinity School, Tamara was ordained in the Hartford Association in 2001. ...
+Rev. Tamara Moreland is the Area Conference Minister for the South Central Region of the Southern New England Conference.
+A graduate of Yale Divinity School, Tamara was ordained in the Hartford Association in 2001.
+Her education includes an ...